 5. Hang it Up

-- I have a hook in the hall closet with a pair of scissors so everyone knows exactly where the scissors are (instead of tossed in a random drawer).
+- Hang a hook inside the wall of a closet for a pair of scissors (instead of tossed in a random drawer).

 - Backpacks go on hooks in the garage.